danbev/learning-c/README.md

 better when one has many file descriptors to monitor, better than select() and poll().

-The Linux specific epoll() and allows for monitoring many files just select() and poll() and like signal driven I/O provides much better performance then those two.
+The Linux specific epoll() allows for monitoring many files just like select() and poll(), and like signal driven I/O, but provides much better performance then those two.

-Since there are many ways to implement/deal with the same things there libraries like libevent which provide an abstract interface and the library can then choose the best solution for the operating system in use.
+Since there are many ways to implement/deal with the same things there are libraries like libevent which provide an abstract interface and the library can then choose the best solution for the operating system in use.

 #### Level-triggered
 A file descriptor is considered ready if it is possible to perform an I/O